wacncontent/CustomizeTool/removeCommentOutput/articles/best-practices-resource-manager-examples.md

 ### Enabling 3rd party access to use customer subscriptions for data storage

-In another example, an organization may wish to run software in their own environment but use the customer’s account for storage.
+In another example, an organization may wish to run software in their own environment but use the customer's account for storage.
 This places the customer in control of their data at all times and enables them to leverage other technologies on the platform, e.g. Azure Machine Learning or HDInsight, at their own discretion while not adding cost/billing overhead for the Enterprise IT, System Integrator, or CSV providing the capability.
 This requires ongoing access to the storage account for the organization, with the customer in control and having access to audit information for accesses to that information.